aashnajoshi/Django/Notes.md

 ```

 - Now a new directory named *theme* is created which contains all the designs and layouts using which we can use.
 Before that add these into *settings.py*:
-    - create new variable called TAILWIND_APP_NAME = 'theme'
+    - Create new variable called TAILWIND_APP_NAME = 'theme'
-    - add *theme* to INSTALLED_APPS.
+    - Add *theme* to INSTALLED_APPS.
-    - create a new variable called NPM_BIN_PATH = r"C://Program Files//nodejs//npm.cmd"
+    - Create a new variable called NPM_BIN_PATH = r"C://Program Files//nodejs//npm.cmd"

-Now run the following command to finally install.
+- Now run the following command to finally install.
 ```bash
 python manage.py tailwind install
 ```

-- From now on we will use two terminals one for *python manage.py runserver* and another for *python manage.py tailwind start*
+- From now on, we will use two terminals: one for *python manage.py runserver* and another for *python manage.py tailwind start*

-# To take images/files in db:
+# To add images/files in db:
-- We use *models.ImageField(upload_to = 'location/wrt/BASE_DIR', null=True, default=None)* similarly models.FileField() in models.py
+- For images, we use: *models.ImageField(upload_to = 'location/wrt/BASE_DIR', null=True, default=None)*.
+Similarly for files, we use: *models.FileField()* in models.py

 - We then need to install Pillow library for image processing: *pipenv install Pillow*